 - Allow you to sue the owner for work you performed, even if you didn’t contract with the owner directly

 - Allow you to recover attorney fees and legal costs against non-paying parties when you properly record a Claim of Lien

 Step 1: Do You Have The Right To Lien?

 Before filing a lien in California, you must first determine whether you have the right to file the lien.
 This really requires you to answer two questions.

 Second, did you deliver required notices?
 Pre-lien notices are typically required in California for those who do not contract with the property owner, who must deliver a “20-Day Preliminary Notice” to the prime contractor, the property owner and the construction lender.
-If you failed to deliver this notice within 20 days of first furnishing labor or materials to the project, you are prohibited from filing a lien.
+If you failed to deliver this notice within 20 days of first furnishing labor or materials to the project, and you were required to deliver it, you are prohibited from filing a lien.

-If you furnished lienable services and sent any required notices, you are eligible to file a mechanic’s lien in California.
+If you furnished lienable services and sent all required notices, you are eligible to file a mechanic’s lien in California.

 Step 2: Prepare The Form